Meet the team

 Founder and Director of the Brief Therapy Institute of Sydney.
 A psychologist with an international reputation in Solution Focused Brief Therapy, Michael has consulted to counselling/therapy agencies and other organisations and teams in Australia and overseas and has presented professional development workshops in North America, Europe & Southeast Asia.
 Michael has had academic appointments in the Faculty of Education and Social Work at the University of Sydney, the School of Psychology at the (then) University of Western Sydney, and in the Clinical School of the Faculty of Medicine at Sydney University, and has been a visiting international faculty member on a Masters program at Fontys University in The Netherlands.

 Michael has been a Consultant to the State of Georgia (USA) Department of Human Services on strength-based approaches to child and adolescent treatment, a consultant to the IFSO program (an intensive, in-home program, using Solution-Focused Brief Therapy with families with a child or adolescent with a disability, operated under the auspices of the Cerebral Palsy Alliance) and has been engaged to provide ongoing training and consultation in Solution Focused Brief Therapy to Mental Health Services in several Australian Health Districts and a number of different health boards in New Zealand.
 Michael was also consultant supervisor to the Step-by-Step program, which provided counselling to traumatised residents following the Blue Mountains Bush Fires, west of Sydney.
-He is currently engaged in a two-year Solution Focused training and supervision program with Mental Health and Drug and Alcohol services in a NSW health district.
+He was recently engaged in a two-year Solution Focused training and supervision program with Mental Health and Drug and Alcohol services in a NSW health district.

 Michael has conducted more than 700 professional training workshops and is widely sought after as a speaker and trainer.
 He has been an invited keynote/plenary speaker at the 2nd and 3rd Australian Family Strengths Conferences, the European Brief Therapy Conference, the Queensland Guidance and Counselling Association Conference, the American Association of Marriage and Family Therapy conference, the Victorian Child Protection Practice Conference, the Singapore Solution Focused Symposium 2009, and others.
 He was an invited keynote speaker at the International Training Conference in Brief Psychotherapies in Calicut, India in 2017.
 Michael is particularly known for his work applying Solution Focused Brief Therapy with clients experiencing a range of mental health difficulties and complex trauma.